SAP-samples/ui5-typescript-walkthrough/steps/08/README.md

 ### webapp/i18n/i18n.properties \(New\)

-We create the folder `webapp/i18n` and the file `i18n.properties` inside.
-The resolved bundle name is `ui5.walkthrough.i18n`, as we will see later.
-The `properties` file for texts contains name-value pairs for each element.
-You can add any number of parameters to the texts by adding numbers in curly brackets to them.
-These numbers correspond to the sequence in which the parameters are accessed \(starting with 0\).
+The i18n file allows you to store translated texts for multiple languages, making your application accessible to a wider audience.
+In oder to achive this, the `properties` file for texts contains name-value pairs for each element.
+You can add any number of placeholders to the texts by enclosing them in curly brackets with corresponding numbers.
+These numbers indicate the sequence in which the placeholders are accessed \(starting with 0\).

+To set up the `i18n` file, we navigate to the `webapp` folder and create a new folder named `i18n`.
+Inside this folder, we place the `i18n.properties` file.
+This file will serve as storage for our translated texts.
+We add two name-value pairs to our properties file: The `showHelloButtonText` property represents the text for the button on our App view.
+The `helloMsg` property represents the greeting message we will display in the message toast.
+To include the appropriate recipient's name in the message, we use a placeholder with the greeting message text.

 ```ini
 showHelloButtonText=Say Hello
 helloMsg=Hello {0}
 ```

-In this tutorial we will only have one properties file.
+In this tutorial we only have one properties file.
 However, in real-world projects, you would have a separate file for each supported language with a suffix for the locale, for example`i18n_de.properties` for German, `i18n_en.properties` for English, and so on.
 When a user runs the app, OpenUI5 will load the language file that fits best to the user's environment.

 ***

 ### webapp/controller/App.controller.ts

-In the `onInit` function of our controller we instantiate the `ResourceModel` that points to the new message bundle file where our texts are now located \(`i18n.properties file`\).
-The bundle name `ui5.walkthrough.i18n.i18n` consists of the application namespace `ui5.walkthrough` \(the application root as defined in the `index.html`\), the folder name `i18n` and finally the file name `i18n` without extension.
-The OpenUI5 runtime calculates the correct path to the resource; in this case the path to our `i18n.properties` file.
-Next, the model instance is set on the view as a named model with the key `i18n`.
+In the `onInit` function of our controller, we instantiate a `ResourceModel` and specify the `bundleName` parameter to refer to our new resource bundle file \(`i18n.properties`\).
+Then, we use the `setModel` function on the view to assign our newly created model as a named model with the key `i18n` to the view.
+With this, we enabled the binding of control properties in our view to translatable texts.

-In the `onShowHello` event handler function we access the `i18n` model to get the text from the message bundle file and replace the placeholder `{0}` with the recipient from our data model.
+In the `onShowHello` event handler function, we replace the static "Hello World" message with a dynamic greeting text `helloMsg` from the resource bundle and substitute the placeholder in the text with the recipient's name from our data model.
+To retrieve the recipient's name, we access the JSON model associated with the view and use the `getProperty` method.
+This method allows us to retrieve the value for a specific model property using a given path.
+We pass the data path to the recipient's name as an argument to `getProperty` method to retrieve the corresponding value.
+Next, we need to obtain the resource bundle from the view's model named `i18n`.
+We achieve this by using the `getResourceBundle` method provided by the `ResourceModel` module.
+The resource bundle has a specific `getText` method , which returns a locale-specific string value for a given text key.
+It can also accept an array of strings as a second argument.
+When this argument is provided, the `getText` method uses the `sap/base/strings/formatMessage` API to replace placeholders in the text with the corresponding values from the arguments array.
+In our case, we use the second parameter of `getText` to replace the `helloMsg` text's placeholder with the recipient's name.
+The resulting string is then returned by `getText` and passed to the `show` method of the message toast control.

 ```ts
 import MessageToast from "sap/m/MessageToast";